 Payment of Deferred Development Impact and Housing Impact Fees

 Before the project can receive Final Inspection, contact the/your Facilities Financing Project Manager to request an invoice for the applicable fees due on the project.
-The fees can be paid on-line at OpenDSD or at the Development Services Center (1222 First Ave., 3rd Floor).
+The fees can be paid on-line at OpenDSD or at the Development Services Center (1222 First Ave., third floor).

 Affordable Housing Projects

 Affordable housing projects are eligible to participate in the DIF deferral program.
 An affordable housing project means a project that consists entirely (with the exception of a manager's unit) of residential housing units reserved for extremely low, very-low, low, or moderate income households as defined in California Health and Safety Code Sections 50105, 50106, 50079.5 and 50093, as evidenced through a recorded agreement.
 For more information, visit the state Department of Housing and Community Development website.

 Regional Transportation Congestion Improvement Program Fees (RTCIP) are not eligible for fee deferral.

 For Water and Sewer Capacity charges, contact Public Utilities at 858-614-5764.